 The child must have a diagnosis of macroglossia associated with BWS.
-A written referral stating the means of diagnosis of Beckwith-Wiedemann syndrome is required, enclosing a copy of the molecular genetics results.
+A written referral stating the means of diagnosis of Beckwith-Wiedemann syndrome is required, enclosing a copy of the molecular genetics results and the genotype.
 Where molecular confirmation has not been possible (as is currently the case in approximately 20%) the child should fulfill clinical diagnostic criteria for BWS.